henryguru1/henryguru1/README.md

 Frontend Web Developer
 ----------------------

-I'm Frontend Developer with a keen eye for detail and beautiful design, create and maintain a better code base for re-usability, capable of continuous learning.
+I'm a Frontend Developer with a keen eye for detail and beautiful design, create and maintain a better code base for re-usability, capable of continuous learning.

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [henryemenikee@gmail.com](mailto:henryemenikee@gmail.com) Skills<p align="left">